 - Reduce the meeting time if possible.
 If it isn’t possible, be clear and allow team members to turn their cameras off from time to time to move about the room, but remind them the cameras must come back on upon their return to the chair.

-- Teach your team what you want presented and how they should share the information.
+- Teach your team what you want to be presented and how they should share the information.